-VOCs are applied in cleaning products because of their fat dissolving capacities.
-The largest fraction of these VOCs is being released to the air during or after the use of the cleaning products.
+NMVOCs are applied in cleaning products because of their fat dissolving capacities.
+The largest fraction of these NMVOCs is being released to the air during or after the use of the cleaning products by consumer and institutional services.
 The emissions described here are related to consumer uses, institutional users and cleaning companies.
-Industrial cleaning products are considered by the task group ENINA.
+Industrial cleaning products are considered by the taskforce ENINA.